loopsocial/firework_ios_sdk/README.md

 // Adjusts the width of the CTA button by using one of the three available cases in the VideoPlayerCTAWidth enumeration playerConfig.ctaButton.width = .fullWidth

+// Show or hide the countdown timer.
+Default is hidden playerConfig.countdownTimerConfiguration.isHidden = false

 // Add UIActivity instances specific to your app playerConfig.shareButton.behavior.applicationActivities = customApplicationActivities()